top of page

 Now, this new feature I discovered recently.
 You can search newspapers by using a map.
 This feature comes in handy if you know your ancestors lived in a particular area, but you need more information.

-The Newspapers.com map will isolate the newspapers that serve the area as you zoom in and out of places in the United States, western Canada, the United Kingdom, and southeastern Australia.
+The Newspapers.com map will isolate the newsI recently discovered a new feature: You can search newspapers using a map.
+This feature comes in handy if you know your ancestors lived in a particular area butpapers that serve the area as you zoom in and out of places in the United States, western Canada, the United Kingdom, and southeastern Australia.
 Be sure to watch this video to see how to do this.

 Let's say you have ancestors from North Carolina.
 You know that they're living somewhere near Wilmington.
 As you zoom in, you will see newspapers for Southport and Wilmington.
 Since Southport and Wilmington are relatively close, perhaps these newspapers serve each other.